Decision on whether to overturn Trump’s New York hush money conviction is delayed

 By Paula Reid, Kara Scannell, Lauren del Valle and Jeremy Herb, CNN

+It’s the latest instance where Trump’s resounding victory last week has wiped away the likelihood that he will face legal repercussions after being indicted four times last year.

+Any sentencing for Trump’s criminal conviction in May in New York is in jeopardy.
+Special counsel Jack Smith is in talks with Justice Department leadership about how to end the federal cases against Trump.
+The Georgia election subversion case continues to be delayed due to legal fights over the status of Fulton County District Attorney Fani Willis.
+And a Trump-appointed federal judge threw out the charges against Trump for mishandling classified documents.

-(CNN) — Donald Trump’s lawyers and the Manhattan district attorney’s office have agreed to delay activity in the hush money case until November 19 to give the president-elect’s lawyers time to make new arguments on how his election victory impacts the case.
+Trump’s lawyers and the Manhattan district attorney’s office agreed to delay activity in the hush money case until Tuesday, November 19, in order to give the president-elect’s lawyers and the district attorney’s office time to make new arguments on how Trump’s election victory impacts the case.

 Instead, both sides agreed to a motion to delay existing deadlines.